 I have had it in my mind for some time that I would like to learn to crochet.
 I have had a go in the past but never really progressed beyond absolute basics.
 This time I was determined.
 I bought myself a book to teach myself from.
 It is called ‘A little course in Crochet’ and is by Dorling Kindersley.
+It is also available on Amazon.
 It is really good and really is a step by step guide.
 I must say that I paid considerably less than £9.99 so shop around.
 If you prefer being shown how to do things there are lots of tutorials on Youtube that show you the basics.

 I also bought a set of ergonomic crochet hooks.
 I have tried the traditional ones in the past as they were given to me but they made my wrist hurt.
 No such trouble with the ergonomic ones.
 They are well worth the money!